 In these new agile organizations, the role of enterprise architects is instrumental to provide strategic guidance, reference architectures, and technology standards to the Dev teams so that they work in a standardized manner.
 This can help avoid reworks due to potential misalignments with company standards and break down silos.

 It is therefore essential to better understand the key elements of SAFe.
 More and more large organizations are adopting this framework, including the notions of architectural runway, intentional architecture, and emergent design.
-Let’s see how the role of enterprise architects change to better interact with development teams, and how the EA practice might evolve in these new Agile organizations.
+Let’s see how the role of enterprise architects change to better interact with development teams, and how the EA practice and enterprise architecture frameworks might evolve in these new Agile organizations.